 - Obtaining all necessary permits and approvals to proceed to construction; and

 - Commencement of construction works including access road and staging/stockpiling tentatively in fall 2017, pending receipt of necessary permits and approvals

 Please Note: TRCA is currently in the planning stages of this work, including reviewing preliminary designs and obtaining necessary regulatory permits and approvals.
 Implementation of works is not scheduled at this time.

 In accordance with the Class EA process (Figure 5), the first point of public contact occurred with the publication of the NOI in the North York Mirror and East York Mirror on October 29, 2015.
 Notices were sent to Aboriginal groups, community groups, homeowners in the vicinity of the project site, and government regulatory agencies including Conservation Ontario (CO), the Ministry of Environment and Climate Change (MOECC), and the City of Toronto.
 The NOI requested that individuals contact the Project coordinator if they wish to participate further in the EA process or be kept informed about the Project’s status.

-The Planning Team is located at TRCA’s Waterfront Office in Scarborough:
+The Planning Team is located at TRCA’s Boyd Field Centre in Vaughan:

 Restoration and Infrastructure Division, Engineering Projects